ga-wdi-boston/wdi_6_js_hw_todo_app/README.md

 #####Step 7 (Optional):

-Add a 'created on:' and 'completed on:' section to the tasks to keep track of the date when the tasks were created and completed.
+Add a 'created on:' and 'completed on:' section to the tasks to keep track of the date when the tasks were created and completed

+Question: Why var that = this?